hmcts/hwf-staffapp/README.md

 - Slim templating language
 - JavaScript in preference to Coffeescript

+## Feature switching
+Model FeatureSwitching have following attributes: feature_key, activation_time, office_id, enabled.
+When apply you can "schedule" a feature to be active from a certain date or for specific office.
+Feature switching table is managed manually from a rails console for now.

 ## N+1 queries debugging
 There is a gem called Bullet.
 If you want to check N+1 queries in development mode, you can uncomment Bullet related lines in development.rb